liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 sections to access to their own utils and services.

 ---------------------------------------

 ### Removed the Type Setting `breadcrumbShowParentGroups` from Groups
 - **Date:** 2015-Apr-21
 - **JIRA Ticket:** LPS-54791

 #### What changed?

-The type setting `breadcrumbShowParentGroups` was removed from groups, and is no longer available in the site configuration.
-Now it is only available in the breadcrumb configuration.
+The type setting `breadcrumbShowParentGroups` was removed from groups and is no longer available in the site configuration.
+Now, it is only available in the breadcrumb configuration.

 #### Who is affected?